-Onboarding is always a hot topic in HR land, and for a good reason.
+Onboarding is always a hot topic in HR land and for a good reason.
 Onboarding is critical to employee engagement and the success of new hires.
-In the current labor market, finding and keeping the right employees for the right vacancy is a top priority, and the onboarding process is an essential part of that.
+In the current labor market, finding and keeping the right employees for the right vacancy is a top priority, and the onboarding process is essential.

 Onboarding goes beyond a quick introduction.
 It’s the red carpet you roll out for your new arrival.
-A good onboarding process improves your employees’ satisfaction, involvement, and productivity.
+Employee onboarding focuses on integrating the new employee into the organization, encompassing orientation, training, and acclimation to the company’s culture and values.

 Table of Contents

-And above all: the new recruit should feel very welcome and comfortable in the new work environment.
+Above all: recruits should feel welcome and comfortable in the new work environment.

 How long does an onboarding process take?